pohagan72/GenAI_Translation/readme.md

 The output is shown to the user in the GUI and also made available for download in a .zip file.
 No data is stored or persisted during or after the translation process.

 The LLM used is Google Gemini 2.0-Flash.
+100% of the python and html code was developed using GenAI.

 Screenshot of app response:
 ![alt text](image.png)